MicrosoftDocs/visualstudio-docs/docs/debugger/specify-symbol-dot-pdb-and-source-files-in-the-visual-studio-debugger.md

 If you build your C/C++ application using a makefile, and you specify **/ZI** or **/Zi** without **/Fd**, you end up with two *.pdb* files:

-- *VC\<x>.pdb*, where \<x> represents the version of Visual C++, for example *VC11.pdb*.
+- *VC\<x>.pdb*, where *\<x>* represents the version of Visual C++, for example *VC11.pdb*.
 This file stores all debugging information for the individual *.obj* files and resides in the same directory as the project makefile.

 - *project.pdb*.
 This file stores all debug information for the *.exe* file.
 For C/C++, it resides in the *\debug* subdirectory.

 Each time it creates an *.obj* file, the C/C++ compiler merges debug information into *VC\<x>.pdb*.
 The inserted information includes type information, but does not include symbol information, such as function definitions.
-So even if every source file includes common header files such as *\<windows.h>*, the typedefs from those headers are stored only once, rather than being in every *.obj* file.
+So even if every source file includes common header files such as *\<windows.h>*, the typedefs from those headers are stored only once, rather than in every *.obj* file.

 The linker creates *project.pdb*, which contains debug information for the project's *.exe* file.
 The *project.pdb* file contains full debug information, including function prototypes, not just the type information found in *VC\<x>.pdb*.
 Both *.pdb* files allow incremental updates.
 The linker also embeds the path to the *.pdb* file in the *.exe* or *.dll* file that it creates.

 **.NET Framework options**

 Build with **/debug** to create a *.pdb* file.
 You can build applications with **/debug:full** or **/debug:pdbonly**.
 Building with **/debug:full** generates debuggable code.
 Building with **/debug:pdbonly** generates *.pdb* files, but does not generate the `DebuggableAttribute` that tells the JIT compiler that debug information is available.
 Use **/debug:pdbonly** if you want to generate *.pdb* files for a release build that you do not want to be debuggable.
-For more information, see [/debug (C# Compiler Options)](/dotnet/csharp/language-reference/compiler-options/debug-compiler-option) or [/debug (Visual Basic)](/dotnet/visual-basic/reference/command-line-compiler/debug).
+For more information, see [/debug (C# compiler options)](/dotnet/csharp/language-reference/compiler-options/debug-compiler-option) or [/debug (Visual Basic)](/dotnet/visual-basic/reference/command-line-compiler/debug).

 **Web applications**